Z-Cars

-Z-Cars or Z Cars (pronounced "zed cars") is a British television police procedural series centred on the work of mobile uniformed police in the fictional town of Newtown, based on Kirkby, near Liverpool.
+Z-Cars or Z Cars (pronounced "zed cars") is a British television police procedural series centred on the work of mobile uniformed police and CID detectives in the fictional town of Newtown, based on Kirkby, near Liverpool.
 Produced by the BBC, it debuted in January 1962 and ran until September 1978.

-The series differed sharply from earlier police procedurals.
-With its less-usual Northern England setting, it injected a new element of harsh realism into the image of the police, which some found unwelcome.

 Z-Cars ran for 801 episodes, of which fewer than half have survived.
-Regular stars included: Stratford Johns (Detective Inspector Barlow), Frank Windsor (Det.
+Regular stars included Stratford Johns (Detective Inspector Barlow), Frank Windsor (Det.
 Sgt.
-Watt), James Ellis (Bert Lynch) and Brian Blessed ("Fancy" Smith).
+Watt), James Ellis (Bert Lynch), and Brian Blessed ("Fancy" Smith).
 Barlow and Watt were later spun into a separate series Softly, Softly.

 Origin of the title

 The title comes from the radio call signs allocated by Lancashire Constabulary.
 Lancashire police divisions were lettered from north to the south: "A" Division (based in Ulverston) was the detached part of Lancashire at the time around Barrow-in-Furness, "B" Division was Lancaster, and so on (see Home Office radio).
 The TV series took the non-existent signs Z-Victor 1 and Z-Victor 2.
 The title does not, as sometimes suggested, come from the cars used, Ford Zephyr and Ford Zodiac.
 The Zephyr was the standard traffic patrol car used by Lancashire and other police forces, while the Zodiac was only used for specialist tasks such as traffic duty.
-Also, the term "Z-car" was used by British newspaper publishing companies to refer to any type of police vehicle.
+Also, the term "Z-car" was used commonly by British newspapers to refer to any type of police vehicle.